dagraham/etm-dgraham/README.md

 ### data storage {#data-storage}

-All *etm* reminders are stored in the text file `db.json` in your etm home directory using the wonderful *TinyDB* package.
+All *etm* reminders are stored in the text file `etm.json` in your etm home directory using the wonderful *TinyDB* package.
+[Prior to etm 5.0.0, the data storage file was named `db.json`.
+The format and name changed slightly with that version.]
 This *json* file is human readable but not easily editable.
 When you start *etm* for the first time, this file will have no entries:

 	{
 	"items": {},
 	"archive": {}
 	}

-Note that to *json* this is a hash/dictionary with two keys: "items" and "archive".
+To *json* this is a hash/dictionary with two keys: "items" and "archive".
 Both have empty hashes/dictionaries as values.
 Add a first reminder to take out the trash on Mondays

 	- trash @s 2019-12-21 @r w &w mo